5-Minute Cold Call Prospect Research Framework

 "Priya, I know you're 6 weeks in and rebuilding the outbound motion โ saw your post Tuesday.
 I'm calling because the three sales leaders I worked with after they left Brex all hit the same wall around month three: Outreach scaled but reporting didn't.
 Worth 9 minutes next week to compare notes, or am I way off?"

 That opener took 5 minutes of research and references her tenure, her own content, her tech stack, and a specific failure pattern from a peer company.
-It's the difference between a 4% and a 25% connect-to-meeting rate.
+It's the difference between sounding like an auto-dialer and sounding like someone worth nine minutes.

 The tools that compress this further